techservicesillinois/SecOps-Powershell-Splunk/src/help/Export-SplunkData.md

 ### -EarliestTime
 Sets the earliest (inclusive), respectively, time bounds for the search.
-Can be a UTC time or a time relative to now ex: -5h for 5 hours ago Default is 30m ago
+Can be a UTC time or a time relative to now ex: -5h for 5 hours ago.
+1 indicates all time.
+Default is 30m ago

 ```yaml